Please contact us if your question is not here.

 What remedies can the OIA provide?

-Does the university have to follow the Recommendations made by the OIA?
+Does the provider have to follow the Recommendations made by the OIA?

-Universities are expected to comply with our Final Decision and any Recommendations in full.
-We consider non-compliance to be a very serious matter which will be reported to our Board and publicised in our Annual Report.
-Universities have an excellent record of compliance with OIA Decisions.
+Providers are expected to comply with our Final Decision and any Recommendations in full.
+We consider non-compliance to be a very serious matter which will be reported to our Board and published in our Annual Report.
+Providers have an excellent record of compliance with OIA Decisions.
 Recommendations are not binding on the student who has complained.